domoritz/watermap/README.md

 # Water map

-Mapping wells and twons in Africa
+Mapping wells and towns in Africa.
+This project was started on the Development Data Challenge in London.

+# People working on this project

+* Mark
+* Sara
+* Dominik
+* ...